Symptoms of Menopause: Menstrual Irregularities, Night Sweats and More

 Urinary problems may occur during menopause, and they are signified by an involuntary loss of urine, especially during physical activities.
 These activities can include simple acts like sneezing, laughing or standing up – any activity that puts pressure on the abdominal muscles.
 This urinary incontinence may be accompanied by a painful or burning sensation while urinating.

-During the perimenopausal stage, most women begin to loose bone mass and tissue at approximately 2 to 3% every year.
+During the perimenopausal stage, most women begin to lose bone mass and tissue at approximately 2 to 3% every year.
 This condition is not painful, but can eventually lead to osteoporosis during menopause.
 Osteoporosis is a condition where the bones have lost so much of their mass that sufferers are at an increased risk of fracturing their bones, especially the spine, hip and wrist.

 Memory lapses are a cognitive problem associated with menopause.
-Studies have shown that this problem occurs normally in the first year of menopause and is associated with short-term memory loss.
-Women experiencing this symptom may be unable to take in new information unless it is repeated to them several times, or they may be forgetful and fail to concentrate on the task at hand.
+Studies have shown that this problem normally occurs in the first year of menopause and is associated with short-term memory loss.
+Women experiencing this symptom may be unable to take in the new information unless it is repeated to them several times, or they may be forgetful and fail to concentrate on the task at hand.